Yolgie/jku-lan-se/README.md

 ## Introduction

-This piece of software is developed by the ÖH Informatik in order to support the organization of the JKU-LAN.
+This piece of software is developed by the ÖH StV.
+Informatik JKU Linz in order to support the organization of the JKU-LAN.

 ## Setup

-In order to run this project, you need a working installation of Gradle and JDK.
-Once you have this software available you may type the following to run this project:
+### Required Software

+* Gradle (Version >2.5)
+* JDK 8

+Note: Some Linux distributions (expecially if based on Debian) have an older Version of Gradle in their repositories.
+If you do not want to manually upgrade to a newer version of Gradle, you can use the Gradle Wrapper.
+To do so, simply run `gradle wrapper` in the 'jku-lan-se' directory.
+This will create a new `gradlew` executeable within your project directory, which can be used instead of gradle.

+### Installation

 ```
 git clone https://github.com/Yolgie/jku-lan-se.git
 cd jku-lan-se